yusufklncc/Hackintosh-for-All-Computers/README.md

 beside it.
 That is the file to carry to the computer you build on when the USB is being prepared somewhere else.

+**USB stick** finds the removable disks, formats one if you want, and copies both folders onto it in the right places.
+It lists removable disks only and never the one the computer booted from, and it asks for the disk by name before erasing anything.

 **Recovery** puts Apple's own installer on the stick beside the EFI - about 700 MB that boots, connects, and downloads the rest of macOS itself.
 It is the answer when a whole image will not fit: the FAT32 partition an EFI lives on